Effective Muscle Relaxer Non Prescription: Best Options for Muscle Spasms and Neck Pain

 Risk and Safety: CDC and CMS Guidelines

-Special attention must be paid to the safety of older patients.
-According to data from the CMS (Centers for Medicare & Medicaid Services), traditional prescription muscle relaxants are listed as high-risk medications for individuals over 65 due to the danger of falls, disorientation, and adverse drug interactions.
-In such cases, using proven muscle relaxants over the counter under medical supervision is a safer, more prudent alternative.
+Special attention must be paid to older patients.
+According to the recently updated American Geriatrics Society (AGS) Beers Criteria (2023), which informs CMS guidelines, traditional prescription muscle relaxants are classified as high-risk medications for individuals over 65 due to the increased danger of falls, cognitive impairment, and adverse drug interactions.

 Identifying "Red Flag" Symptoms